 Zen shiatsu is a form of Asian bodywork therapy.
 Rooted in Japanese and Chinese medicine, Zen shiatsu is closely related to acupuncture; the main distinction is Zen shiatsu uses fingers, not needles.
 Zen shiatsu touch is given to specific points and channels in the body to facilitate the innate healing power of the whole human body.
 Zen shiatsu is an excellent compliment to your existing health regime and a superior preventive therapy for maintaining health and wellness.
-Visit the Zen shiatsu page to read more about what to expect in a session or read about our fibromyalgia and Asian bodywork therapy study.
+Visit the Zen shiatsu page to read more about what to expect in a session.

 Foot tuina is Chinese foot reflexology.
 Besides being very relaxing, foot tuina can increase blood circulation, reduce heart burden, and increase metabolism.
 Foot tuina can remove stagnation, increase immunity, and help prevent disease.
 Foot tuina is an excellent stand alone therapy, but can be particularly relaxing when combined with a Zen shiatsu treatment.
 Ask if this is an appropriate option for your health.
 Foot tuina alone is a half hour treatment; combined with shiatsu, the session is about one and a half hours.
 Visit the foot tuina page for details.

 ZaZen is simply silent meditation.
 There are many techniques for helping quiet the mind, refocus attention, and support the ability to be fully present in life.
 At Heart of Zen, we offer supportive meditation coaching, upon your request.